JKO for Landau: a variational particle method for homogeneous Landau equation: Stochasticity-accelerated JKO scheme

-To further speed up the training process, we adopt the shuffling-type gradient method \cite{sgd_shffling}.
+To further speed up the training process, we adopt the shuffling-type gradient method \cite{sgd_shuffling}.
 That is, for each epoch, we choose a batch size $B$ ($B \ll N$) and randomly divide $N$ indices into $\frac{N}{B}$ batches, denoted by $C_q$, $q=1,\ldots, \frac{N}{B}$.
 We then perform one step of gradient descent within each $C_q$ successively.
-Thus the cost of one gradient descent decreases to $\mathcal{O}(BN)$.
-The random division can be realized in $\mathcal{O}(N)$ through random permutation, via PyTorch function such as `torch.utils.data.DataLoader'.
-Consequently, the total computational cost per epoch is significantly reduced to $\mathcal{O}(N)$.
-In practice, the batch size is chosen heuristically to balance accuracy and computational time, and the basic gradient descent is substituted with more efficient optimizers like \texttt{Adamax}.
-The procedure is summarized in Algorithm \ref{algorithm_opt}, with the time subscript omitted for simplicity.
+Thus, the cost of one gradient descent decreases to $O(BN)$.
+The random division can be realized in $O(N)$ through random permutation via a PyTorch function such as `torch.randperm'.
+Consequently, the total computational cost per epoch is significantly reduced to $O(BN)$.
+In practice, the batch size is chosen heuristically to balance accuracy and computational time, and the vanilla gradient descent is substituted with more efficient optimizers.
+The procedure is summarized in Algorithm \ref{algo:opt}.

+\begin{remark} It is worth noting that the randomness introduced in the method does not violate the properties summarized in Proposition~\ref{prop32}.
+This is because, within each batch, the constraint in \eqref{pjko} naturally conserves mass, momentum, and energy.
+Additionally, the entropy decay property, which, as noted in Remark~\ref{remark1}, only requires verifying that the objective function is non-positive.
+In practice, we monitor the loss value for each batch and ensure that the sum over all batches is non-positive. \end{remark}